sumitpandey-cell/DopplerCoachingCenter/README.md

    yarn install
    ```

-3. **Configure Firebase:**
+3. **Configure Environment Variables:**
-   - Create a Firebase project at [Firebase Console](https://console.firebase.google.com/).
+   - Copy `.env.example` to `.env.local` and fill in your Firebase or backend credentials.

-   - Set up Authentication, Firestore, and Storage.
+4. **Firebase Setup (if used):**
-   - Copy your Firebase config to `firebase/config.ts` (see the file for structure).
+   - Create a Firebase project.

-4. **Environment Variables:**
+   - Enable Authentication, Firestore, and Storage.
-   - Add any required environment variables (e.g., Firebase keys) in a `.env.local` file.
+   - Add your Firebase config to `firebase/config.ts`.

 5. **Run the development server:**
    ```bash